 In this example, the following values are used:

-source:B1 - path to the file on the PC ("C:\temp\Lora.jpg").
+source:B1 - path to a file on the PC ("C:\temp\Lora.jpg").

 destination:C5 - the cell where the image will be located ("C5").